berkeley-cs61as/markdown-courseware/textbook/chapter13 4 - Data Abstraction and Sequences/section02 Building Abstractions with Data.md

     > (total '(3h 10c 4d))
     17

-This function calls butlast in two places.
-What do those two invocations mean?
-Compare it with a modiﬁed version:
+'butlast' is called in two places of the function.
+It is unclear on what each of these 'butlast' does in the function by simply reading the code.
+Compare the code with its modiﬁed version below:

     (define (total hand)